wayneeseguin/graft/doc/vault-defaults.md

 password: (( vault "secret/myapp:password" || "default-password" ))
 ```

-If the secret at `secret/myapp:password` doesn't exist in Vault, Spruce will use `"default-password"` instead of failing.
+If the secret at `secret/myapp:password` doesn't exist in Vault, graft will use `"default-password"` instead of failing.

 ### Reference as Default